vrmarcelino/MetaModels/README.md

 Rule "build_community" calls the [MICOM_build_comm_models.py](https://github.com/vrmarcelino/MetaModels/blob/main/MICOM_build_comm_models.py) script.
 This script will, for each sample:

-1: build community:
+1.1.
+Build community:
 `com = Community(mag_tb)`

-2. Add media (western diet), to the community file, after diluting some nutrients to account for absorption in the intestine:
+1.2.
+Add media (western diet), to the community file, after diluting some nutrients to account for absorption in the intestine:

 ```
 # check if the names match & add to the community object: